 Evidence-based interventions for mental health prevention and promotion among young people.

-This article aims to provide an overview of the scientific evidence regarding validated interventions for the prevention and promotion of mental health among children and adolescents.
-The introduction includes a definition of mental health, the prevention of mental disorders, and the promotion of mental health.
+This article aims to provide an overview of the current scientific knowledge regarding validated interventions for the prevention and promotion of mental health among children and adolescents.
+The introduction includes definitions of mental health, the prevention of mental disorders, and the promotion of mental health.
 This review was conducted using a specific methodology for selecting and analyzing the scientific literature and classifying the identified interventions.
-About twenty interventions were thus identified as having an impact on the mental health of young people.
-Roughly half of them are aimed at the general population, while the others target vulnerable groups.
-The majority of interventions target young people aged 5 and older.
+Approximately twenty interventions were identified as having an impact on the mental health of young people.
+About half of these are aimed at the general population, while the others target vulnerable groups.
+The majority of the interventions are aimed at young people aged 5 and older.
 Half of the validated or promising interventions are multimodal.
-Among the unimodal interventions, there are notably numerous programs aimed at developing the psychosocial skills of children and young people.
-Knowledge of these internationally validated interventions should help inform discussions on the practices of professionals in the field in France. [author’s abstract]
+Among the single-modality interventions are numerous programs designed to develop the psychosocial skills of children and young people.
+Knowledge of these internationally validated interventions should help inform discussions about the practices of professionals in this field in France. [author’s abstract]

 Author(s): Lamboy Béatrice, Clement Juliette, Saïas Thomas, Guillemont Juliette